statOmics/pda19-20/pages/sdaMsqrobSimple.md

 [2.3.4.c] Repeat this for the median summarization method.
 What do you observe, how does that compare to the robust summarisation and try to explain this?

 [2.3.4.c] Repeat the analysis using the MaqLFQ summarization.
 You can use the proteinGroupsModForMsQrobAnalysis.txt file for this purpose.
+We will have to repeat the entire analysis for this purpose.
 Read the file as the peptides file.
-Note that the summarization has already be conducted by the MaxQuant software so you can select the summarisation method none in the summarization tab.
+Note, that the summarization has already be conducted by the MaxQuant software so you can select the summarisation method none in the summarization tab.
 What do you observe, how does that compare to the robust summarisation and try to explain this?

 #### 2.4 The Francisella dataset